Saint Junípero Serra

 Apostolate in the Sierra Gorda

-A few months after his arrival in Mexico, an urgent call came for volunteers from the Sierra Gorda Indian missions.
+A few months after he arrived in Mexico, an urgent call came for volunteers from the Sierra Gorda Indian missions.
 The missions were nestled 90 miles north of Santiago de Querétaro, in a vast region of jagged mountains.
 The area was the home of the Pame Indians who so far had eluded conquest by the Spanish military.
 Serra was among the volunteers.
-During his apostolate in Sierra Gorda between 1750 and 1758, Serra developed his mission in both religious and economic directions and learned to tackle the numerous challenges of mission administration.
+During his apostolate in Sierra Gorda between 1750 and 1758, Serra expanded the missions in both religious and economic directions and learned to tackle the numerous challenges of mission administration.
 Crowning his Sierra Gorda period, Serra oversaw the construction of a magnificent church in Jalpan.

 The Jesuits’ expulsion